To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 - Respect the local culture and tradition, people living in the mountain region are warm-hearted and warm hospitality so never try to abuse their trust.

 - Be updated with the weather and temperature conditions of the region.
-The weather condition of Nepal can be unpredictable and frequently change at high altitudes so plan your itinerary wisely.
+The weather conditions of Nepal can be unpredictable and frequently change at high altitudes so plan your itinerary wisely.

 - Always carry the required/necessary equipment for the trekking/hiking and also a water bottle and snack to give you energy.
 If you miss packing the important gear then the high altitude can cost you an expensive price.